Valdecy/Metaheuristic-Simulated_Annealing/README.md

 * target_function = Function to be minimized.

-* mu = Mean (of a normal distribution) used generate a random number.
+* mu = Mean (of a normal distribution) used to generate a random number.
 The Default Value is 0.

-* sigma = Standard Deviation (of a normal distribution) used generate a random number.
+* sigma = Standard Deviation (of a normal distribution) used to generate a random number.
 The Default Value is 1.

 * initial_temperature = Value to start the simulated annealing.
 The Default Value is 1.